 Some nursing professionals have a passion for serving their community.
 Others have a broad interest in the medical field and patient care.
-Some people find their way to travel nursing by chance, while others have always known it’s their ultimate life goal.
-So many reasons and circumstances can lead you into the exciting field of nursing—although charting may not be one of them.
+Whatever reason or circumstance led you into the field of nursing, we would guess that charting isn’t one of them.

-Good documentation (Charting) is an essential (although sometimes exasperating) part of the job.
-But honing your charting skills can make all the difference in your patient’s care and the quality of your work.
+Good nursing documentation (Charting) is an essential (although sometimes exasperating) part of the job.
+While we know this can be tedious work, honing your charting skills can make all the difference in your patient’s care and the quality of your work.

 This guide to nurse charting can help you improve your charting skills, so it becomes less of an inconvenience and more of an intuition.